 They had driven from town to town, her father finding and losing jobs, earning enough for rent and food each time.
 But the well had run dry and no jobs were to be found.
 They moved on until they ran out of money for gas.
-The car was stuffed with their remaining worldly possessions including a few nick nacks to remember her mother.
-A year before, she sat by her mother’s bedside.
+The car was stuffed with their remaining worldly possessions including a few nick-nacks to remember her mother by.
+A year before, she had sat by her mother’s bedside.

 Before she died, her mother said, “Take care of each other.”

 They had spent every last penny on her mother’s medical bills.
 Maya’s father was broken-hearted.
 His spirit crushed by her death.
 The allure of drink, to dull the pain, consumed him.